Ardisia japonica: Medicinal uses

 It is used as a medicinal plant in traditional Chinese medicine, where it is called zǐjīn niú (紫金牛), or aidicha (矮地茶) and is considered one of the 50 Fundamental Herbs.

 Large doses of the plant as medicine can be toxic to the kidneys.

 Weed problems

-It has escaped from cultivation and established itself in the wild in the United States, in Gainesville, Florida.
+It has escaped from cultivation and established itself in the wild in the United States, in Gainesville, Florida, and possibly as far as South Carolina and Texas.